SyneRBI/SIRF-SuperBuild/docker/README.md

 even docker-image upgrades.
 You should therefore remove the contents of `SIRF-SuperBuild/docker/devel` if you want to really start afresh.

+By default, most build files will be removed in the docker image.
+If you are a developer, you can set the environment variable `REMOVE_BUILD_FILES` to 1 before building the image to prevent this.

 ### Creating a container providing a Linux *CLI* with SIRF
 The default "CLI" images provide an Ubuntu environment with the SuperBuild built (see [Tags](#tags)) as a convenient environment.